VidhyaVarshanyJS/DailyTaskScheduler/README.md

 ## Installation

-- Create database of name `test_days_database` in myPhPAdmin after starting the Apache and the MySql from Xampp Server
+- Create database of name `test_days_database` in MyPhPAdmin after starting the Apache and the MySql from Xampp Server
 - Give the correct username and password inside the `Prerequisite.java` file .Database Tables will be created automatically
 </br>
 <p align="center">